15 Sleeping Tips For Better Muscle Growth and Recovery

 7. Avoid Caffeine

-Avoid caffeine and any other type stimulants within 6-8 hours of sleep.
+Avoid caffeine, and any other wakefulness stimulants like Modafinil, within 6-8 hours of sleep.
 So even if you do happen to fall asleep just fine after an evening cup of coffee or a pre-workout drink, the caffeine and the other stimulants they contain can still decrease your overall quality of sleep.
 So if you want to fall asleep as easily as possible and stay asleep, then cut off all stimulants by the late afternoon.

 8. Avoid Long Daytime Naps